 Document – Conditional Checkout for WooCommerce – Conditional Payment – Conditional Shipping – Conditional Checkout Fields

-Conditional Checkout for WooCommerce allows you to control how checkout behaves by applying conditional rules to payments, shipping destinations, and order validation.
+Conditional Checkout for WooCommerce allows you to control checkout behavior dynamically by applying conditions to payment methods, shipping methods, shipping destinations, and checkout fields.

 Instead of hiding checkout fields or modifying WooCommerce core behavior, the plugin validates conditions when the customer places an order and displays a custom notice if the rule is violated.